Disclaimer: This post contains affiliate links.

 If the athlete is racing at higher-level competitions, then sprinting blocks are a must.

-For sprints such as the 100m, 200m, and 400m, you can getaway with borrowing blocks or using the ones provided.
+For sprints such as the 100m, 200m, and 400m, you can get away with borrowing blocks or using the ones provided.
 However, to maintain consistency, you want to use your own.

 The exception I would make is for the hurdles event.
 The angle that you come out at is critical, as it affects the distance and position that your body will be in by the first hurdle.

 The wrong block setup can really affect you.
-So either find out if the competitions that you are going to will use the same blocks, or if not, either bring your own or understand what adjustments you may need to make to minimise any performance risks with the blocks.
+So either find out if the competitions that you are going to will use the same blocks, or if not, either bring your own or understand what adjustments you may need to make to minimize any performance risks with the blocks.

 If you would like to get faster, buy the training guide for beginners for $9.99.